shahla4539/Kickstarter-analysis_1/README.md

 * The Category and Subcategoy were mergeg.
 I used Excel tool **Convert text to Column Wizard** to split them.
 The new column (Average Donation) I created had errors, so I fixed them in order to present a clean analysis to Louise.
 For that i used Excel IFERROR formula, **=IFERROR(value,value_if_error)**
-The whole dataset has a lot of unrelevent information.
-I added multiple filters to enable Louise search for her required information and also added visual presentation.
+I added multiple filters to enable Louise ignore the irrelevant information and search for her required information and also added visual presentation.

 ## Results